 Like many disorders of the nervous system, the cause of MS is not entirely understood.
 However, a malfunctioning immune system as well as failure of myelin-producing cells is likely to blame.
 There is no known cure for MS; however, stem cell therapy with autologous adipose derived stem cells has shown promising results.

-In a multiple sclerosis study performed by Cell Surgical Network, 74% of patients treated with adipose derived stem cells from the stromal vascular fraction saw significant improvement in their symptoms.
+In a multiple sclerosis study performed by Cell Surgical Network, 74% of patients receiving adipose derived stem cells from the stromal vascular fraction saw significant improvement in their symptoms.
 To quantify this result, over the course of 2 years the MS patients treated with autologous stem cells experienced a 52% reduction in MISS-29 scores.
 At the beginning of the study, baseline scores averaged approximately 90.
 At the end of the 2 year study, MS patients reported average MISS-29 scores of less than 40.
 This development is exciting for patients that have suffered from this debilitating disease.

 Parkinson’s disease is a degenerative disorder that affects the central nervous system, namely motor control.
 As a progressive disease, symptoms generally increase over time.
 Early symptoms include rigidity, shaking, slowness of movement, and difficulty walking.
 In addition to declined motor skills, cognitive and behavioral problems may arise.
 Dementia, for instance, is a common side effect as the disease progresses.